 c.
-Notify the owner that the owner may appeal the complaint by filing a written appeal of the complaint to the Board of Adjustment within ten (10) days of receipt of the notice according to subsection M. If an appeal is filed with the Board of Adjustment within the ten (10) day period, the Board of Adjustment shall consider the appeal in accordance with the provisions of this section.
-If no appeal is filed within the ten (10) day period, the complaint shall become final which shall not be subject to further review.
+Notify the owner that the owner may appeal the complaint by filing a written appeal in accordance with the city's administrative hearing process in Chapter 2.92

 d.
-Notify the owner of their right to a hearing as outlined in subsection J.1.
+Notify the owner of their right to a hearing as outlined in subsection I.1.

-2. Notice shall be delivered by personal service, or by first class mail, and shall be considered effective if such mail is not returned by the post office within fifteen (15) days of mailing.
+2. Notice shall be delivered by personal service or first class mail, and shall be considered effective if such mail is not returned by the post office within fifteen (15) days of mailing.
 In case of notice by first class mail, notice shall also be posted on the property.

-3. If the whereabouts of such persons are unknown and the same cannot be ascertained by the Director, or designee, in the exercise of reasonable diligence, then the serving of such notice may be made by publishing the same once each week for two (2) successive weeks in a newspaper or online news publication generally circulated within the city.
+3. If the whereabouts of such persons are unknown and the same cannot be ascertained by the Director in the exercise of reasonable diligence, then the serving of such notice may be made by publishing the same once each week for two (2) successive weeks in a newspaper or online news publication generally circulated within the city.
 Where such service is by publication, a notice of the pending proceedings shall be posted in a conspicuous place on the premises thereby affected.

 G. Suspension of Process.
 The above process may be suspended in the event the owner agrees in writing to correct a condition of neglect resulting in a complaint within a time period determined to be reasonable by the Director, or designee.
 If the condition is not corrected within that time period, the process shall continue where it was suspended.